Precollege Faculty:Violin and Viola

 As a noted teacher and member of the Manhattan School of Music Precollege violin and viola faculty, Ms. Kiffer teaches and gives master classes at music conservatories and festivals around the world.
 She has worked with the Miami Music Festival, the Heifetz International Music Institute, the Beijing International Music Festival and Academy, Chamber Music International in Texas, and MusicAlps in France.
 Her students have received high praise for their performances and won prizes at national and international competitions.

-A native of France, Chloé Kiffer graduated from the Conservatoire National Supérieur de Musique de Paris with a bachelor degree at the age of 17.
-She earned her post graduate degrees from Manhattan School of Music as a student of Patinka Kopec and Pinchas Zukerman, and her Doctor of Musical Arts degree from Stony Brook University as a student of Hagai Shaham.
+A laureate of the Bleustein-Blanchet Foundation, Kiffer graduated from the Conservatoire National Supérieur de Musique de Paris and earned postgraduate degrees from Manhattan School of Music under Patinka Kopec and Pinchas Zukerman.
+She received her Doctor of Musical Arts degree from Stony Brook University.

 Manhattan School of Music Precollege faculty since 2019.